Turks and Caicos Resorts

 Properties may elect to charge a Facility Fee on stays.
 The law allows for this to be up to 5%.
 Nearly all resorts and hotels apply this fee.
 Facility fee is kept by the property.

-Some properties, primarily rental villas, may add a cleaning fee onto stays.
+Some properties, primarily rental villas, may add a cleaning fee to stays.
 This charge tends to vary by company and property size, but should be clarified when making the reservation.
 Cleaning fees are not imposed or structured by the government.

 Some properties, typically only rental villas, may charge a refundable security deposit or have a non-refundable property damage waiver.
 Not all properties charge such fees, and such fees are not imposed or structured by the government.